4 - IIS Workflows and Pipelines

 - In your application, click Workflows.

-Give your workflow a name and description that tells users its purpose.
+Give your Workflow a name and description that tells users what it is deploying.

 In this guide, we will do a simple Basic workflow.
 For a summary of workflow types, see Add a Workflow.